This article is intended for all those enthusiasts who want answers to the following questions:

-Network databases are similar to Hierarchical databases and extends its principal a step ahead by allowing children nodes (called as members in Network databases) to have more than one parent (called as occupier in Network databases).
+Network databases are similar to Hierarchical databases and extend its principal a step ahead by allowing children nodes (called as members in Network databases) to have more than one parent (called as an occupier in Network databases).
 A network database looks more like a cobweb or interconnected network of records.

 Properties of relational databases are as follows:

 This data model is based on the Objected oriented design, just as the name suggests.
-These databases enhance the semantics of C++ or Java and also provides full featured database programming capabilities.
-The power of the object oriented databases are all derived from the continuous treatment of constant data (as obtained in the databases itself) and also the transient data (as found in the execution of programs).
+These databases enhance the semantics of C++ or Java and also provides full-featured database programming capabilities.
+The power of the object-oriented databases is all derived from the continuous treatment of constant data (as obtained in the databases itself) and also the transient data (as found in the execution of programs).

 NoSQL stands for “Not Only SQL”.
 The very existence of the NoSQL variants of databases comes from the analysis that few individuals, groups, organizations have performed on the limitations of analyzing the unstructured data around the RDBMS.
 The unstructured data that is available can never be answered just by using RDBMS and hence the advent of the NoSQL has been embarked.
 Where the RDBMS requires a rigid schema to be followed in accessing or inserting data, NoSQL provides flexible schemas – which in turn means that there is no need for every element to be existing in every element of the database.